• Skip to primary navigation

 • Preheat oven 375F (190C)

-• In a large bowl (or, preferably, in the bowl of a stand mixer), combine butter and sugar and beat together with an electric mixer until creamy and very well-combined.
+• In a large bowl (or, preferably, in the bowl of a stand mixer), combine butter and sugar and beat together with an electric mixer until creamy and very well-combined (several minutes on high speed).

 • Add egg yolk, vanilla extract, and salt and beat well.
 Pause to scrape the sides and bottom of the bowl to ensure that all ingredients are well incorporated.

 • With mixer on low speed, gradually add flour until the flour is completely combined.
-Again you should pause to scrape the sides and bottom of the bowl.
+Increase speed to high and continue to stir very well until dough is smooth (several minutes longer, if dough is not mixed enough it will not pipe easily for you).
+Again, make sure you pause occasionally to scrape the sides and bottom of the bowl.

 • Fit a large piping bag with Ateco 827 piping tip and portion half of the cookie dough into the bag².